Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

 - [Github](http://github.com/)
     - This was used to store my project after it was saved and pushed from gitpod.

+---

 ## **Testing**
-This project was testing manually by using the following methods:
+This project was tested manually by using the following methods:
 - The PEP8 python validator was used to test the python code for this project and there are no errors, warnings or potential problems within the project.
     - [PEP8 Python Validator Results](https://github.com/Joha-will/Portfolio-Project-3-Python-Essentials-/blob/main/assets/images/Screenshot%202022-08-15%20at%2007.17.48.png)